 Cleveland Roller Mill Museum

-Guests with an interest in history and local culture will want to make the drive to nearby Cleveland to explore the Cleveland Roller Mill Museum.
-Open 10 am to 3 pm weekdays from Memorial Day to Labor Day, this museum is free to the public.
-The museum resides in a 19th century flour mill.
+Guests with interest in history and local culture will want to make the drive to nearby Cleveland to explore the Cleveland Roller Mill Museum.
+It is open 10 AM to 3 PM, weekends only, from Memorial Day to Labor Day.
+The museum is a three-story adobe flour mill that was once water-powered.
 Guests are invited to explore photographs and exhibits explaining the unique history of New Mexico milling and see the original equipment in operation for demonstrations.
-Those in the area on Labor Day weekend will want to attend the annual “millfest” which includes music, historical presentations, and an arts and crafts show.
+Those in the area on Labor Day weekend will want to attend the annual Millfest, which includes music, historical presentations, and an arts and crafts show.

 Fort Union National Monument

-Those with an interest in history and southwestern culture will want to take the time to visit the Fort Union National Monument.
-See the remnants of a 19th-century military fort resting in the short prairie grass native to the Santa Fe Trail.
+Those with interest in history and southwestern culture will want to take the time to visit the Fort Union National Monument.
+Here you can see the remnants of a 19th-century military fort resting in the short prairie grass native to the Santa Fe Trail.
 This fort was in operation from 1851-1891, and at one point, 1,660 enlisted troops were stationed here.
-It can be visited between 8 am and 4 pm most days.
-The fort is closed for holiday and is open until 5 pm daily between Memorial Day and Labor Day.
+It can be visited between 8 AM and 4 PM, most days, and until 5 PM between Memorial Day and Labor Day.
 The fort is closed on holidays.
-Visitors to the fort will lean about the history of the area.
-Park Rangers guide tours of the monument grounds and offer educational presentations.
+Visitors to the fort will learn about the history of the area.
+Park rangers host guided tours of the monument grounds and offer educational presentations.
 During the summer months, teams work on maintaining the ruins, and they are well preserved.
 While you are here, you may also see a variety of wildlife.
 The area around the fort is home to many birds, rabbits, antelope, squirrels, lizards, and coyote.
 Prairie rattlers and bull snakes may also be spotted from time to time.